Average credit card APR

 APR includes not only the interest rate, but some other costs, too — like lender fees, closing costs and insurance.
 Luckily, credit cards don’t typically charge those types of fees, so your interest rate and APR will probably be pretty similar.
 The difference between APR and interest rate is usually more apparent with loans, such as mortgages.

 Still, it’s a good idea to take a look at the Schumer Box.
-That’s the table that credit card issuers are required to include in their fine print, and it gives you the 411 on the credit card’s key rates and fees.
+That’s the table that credit card issuers are required to include in their fine print, and it gives you the necessary information on a credit card’s key rates and fees.

 Types of credit card APRs